 “Easy On Me” by Adele is our new favorite piano banger!
 This song is SWEEPING the charts and for good reason—it’s so beautiful.
 We have a very special piano tutorial for this song and some piano chord charts to help you along.
 And you’ll get the awesomely talented Victoria Theodore leading the way!

 “Easy On Me” is played in F Major, so remember to flat your Bs!
-There are some fancier chords here, so if you’re new to chording, refer to these lessons.
+There are some fancier chords here, so if you’d like a little more context, refer to these lessons.
 They’ll open on a separate tab if you click on these links:

 We’ll run over these parts of the song: